Title IX Investigators

 Why Title IX Solutions Investigators?

-Title IX Solutions Investigators are former FBI agents, law enforcement officers, and Title IX attorneys.
-Each Investigator has conducted hundreds of investigations.
+Title IX Solutions Investigators include former FBI agents, law enforcement officers, and Title IX attorneys.
+Each Investigator has conducted numerous investigations.
 They have established internal best practices for interviewing parties, templates for interview summaries and investigative reports, and protocols for sharing confidential information.

 Our investigators have the practical skills to conduct a thorough and impartial investigation while remaining sensitive and compassionate.
 Their capacity to treat all parties with care and understanding for all parties is just as important as their ability craft interview questions and draft reports.